a-ignatov-parc/requirejs-sandbox/README.md

 	* **sandboxLinks** *Type: Object*

-		> If you need to link varialbles from main page to sandbox you can specify them in this parameter.
+		> If you need to link variables from main page to sandbox you can specify them as hash object with links.
 Defined key will be available in sandbox as `window.key`.

 		```javascript
 		requrejsSandbox.set('TestApp', {